Using PowerOn Auto Provisioning

 The POAP configuration guidelines and limitations are as follows:

-• POAP can be initiated on any switch by erasing the startup configuration and reloading the switch.
+• POAP can be initiated on any supported switch by erasing the startup configuration and reloading the switch.

 • POAP does not support provisioning of the switch after it has been configured and is operational.
 Only auto provisioning of a switch with no startup configuration is supported.